Ocula Member Galleries are selected by a committee of respected gallerists to present only the best contemporary art on Ocula.

 Los Angeles has propelled the careers of local and international artists, with its museums and galleries providing a global stage for seminal exhibitions.
 Notable artists who have shown in the city include Richard Tuttle, Martin Creed, Greg Ito, and Cao Fei.

-The sprawling city of Los Angeles remains true to its diverse ethos, allowing space for expansive, internationally focused art institutions as well as D.I.Y., artist-run spaces.
-Explore the Los Angeles City Art Guide to discover more about the Los Angeles art scene.
+Los Angeles remains true to its diverse ethos, allowing space for expansive, internationally focused art institutions as well as DIY, artist-run spaces.
+Explore the Los Angeles art scene through our Art Guide.

-Read MoreChosen as an additional site for Frieze Los Angeles in 2019, the city has a particular ethos with each of its neighbourhoods.
-Downtown Los Angeles hosts the two locations of the Museum of Contemporary Art, Los Angeles (MOCA).
+Read MoreHome to Frieze Los Angeles since 2019, the city has a particular ethos with each of its neighbourhoods.
+Downtown L.A. hosts both locations of Museum of Contemporary Art, Los Angeles (MOCA).

-Downtown Los Angeles' museums include institutions such as The Broad, founded by philanthropists and avid art collectors Eli and Edythe Broad.
-Across the street from MOCA Grand and opened in 2015, The Broad's collection includes 2,000 works of postwar and contemporary art.
-Offering free admission, the museum is equally known for their spectacular installations that subsequently have full visiting lists, such as Yayoi Kusama's Infinity Mirrored Room – The Souls of Millions of Light Years Away (2013).
-Other prominent artists in their collection include Jean-Michel Basquiat, Barbara Kruger, Cy Twombly, Ed Ruscha, Kara Walker, and Cindy Sherman.
+Downtown L.A.'s museums include institutions such as The Broad, founded by philanthropists and art collectors Eli and Edythe Broad.
+Opened across the street from MOCA Grand Avenue in 2015, its collection includes some 2,000 post-war and contemporary artworks.
+Offering free admission, the museum is known for spectacular installations that subsequently have full visiting lists, such as Yayoi Kusama's Infinity Mirrored Room – The Souls of Millions of Light Years Away (2013).
+Other prominent artists in their collection include Jean-Michel Basquiat, Barbara Kruger, and Cy Twombly.

-Downtown Los Angeles' galleries and art spaces also include François Ghebaly gallery, Night Gallery, and REDCAT, a multidisciplinary centre for visual, media, and performing arts, as inaugurated by CalArts in 2003.
+Downtown L.A.'s galleries and art spaces include François Ghebaly, Night Gallery, and REDCAT, a multidisciplinary centre for visual, media, and performing arts, inaugurated by CalArts in 2003.
 The project's architecture was designed by Frank Gehry and is located inside the Walt Disney Concert Hall complex.
-In addition to local and international artists, the centre is the hub for avantgarde plays and shows.
-Art schools have had a major impact on the Los Angeles arts scene, with many art school graduates leading and expanding it, as relayed by major art and cultural critics and writers such as Chris Kraus.
+In addition to local and international artists, the centre is a hub for avantgarde plays and shows.
+Art schools have had a major impact on L.A.'s arts scene, with many graduates leading and expanding it, as relayed by major art and cultural critics and writers such as Chris Kraus.

 Major art landmarks in Los Angeles include the Watts Towers—a sculpture by 'outsider artist' Simon Rodia—and the exhibition space, Los Angeles Contemporary Exhibitions, known for its archive of the visual arts in the city, and experimental venue, Human Resources.